nzg33k/AutoPatchingScheduler/README.md

    - Week Of Month - 1 is the first week.
 Values over 4 haven't been tested.
    - Time is in 24 hour time
    - RebootPlan
-        - Always - reboot everytime we path.
+        - 'Always' - reboot everytime we patch.
-        - Never - do not reboot.
+        - 'Never' - do not reboot.
-        - IfNeeded - reboot if a reboot is needed, otherwise don't.
+        - 'IfNeeded' - reboot if a reboot is needed, otherwise don't.
            **NOTE** This doesn't work yet as knowing when it is needed is hard.